-Most fistula patients suffer not just physical scars, but emotional ones too.
+Most fistula patients suffer not just physical scars, but emotional trauma too.
 Rebuilding self-belief and harnessing inner strength is key to rehabilitation.
 We provide women with the empathetic support they need to regain their sense of self – sometimes after years of living in shame and social isolation.

 Many patients have suffered nerve damage during labour and muscle contractures after months or years of immobility.
 Pre and post operative physio is provided to each patient.

 Good nutrition is an essential part of healing and recovery.
-Our patients are given hearty, traditional Ethiopian food during their stay with us.
+Our patients are given healthy, traditional Ethiopian food during their stay with us.